-The one question Lily has always asked me is, “Why do Americans start the day with such cold food?”
+The one question my acupuncturist has always asked me is, “Why do Americans start the day with such cold food?”
 Now, she’s not only talking about the temperature.
 She also means the energetic effect these foods have on the body.
 Typical sweet American breakfast foods can be very cooling to the body, specifically to the ‘spleen’ system (which I’ll get to in a bit).

 There’s a reason we rise each morning with the sun: we are all an extension of the universe.
 Your body is mirroring nature and the way the sun gives heat (yang energy) to the earth in order to nourish all living things.
 Likewise, your body needs yang energy to wake up, light up the digestive fire, kickstart a burning metabolism, and grow.
 We rest at night when the sun rests, drawing inward as our bodies get cold (yin) due to all the detox going on during sleep.
 We don’t want to continue this inward yin energy as we wake up and start a new day that requires movement and action (both of which are yang).
 If you eat cooling food such as grains or milk, your body won’t get the warming yang energy it needs to rev up your metabolic processes.